Here are some typical OCF dipoles that are successful designs

 80-10 meter OCF antenna layout

-For the PAL8010OCF, the impedance is very well behaved in a limited, easy to match range throughout the 1-30 Mhz range and, in fact, that antenna also works very well on 6 and 2 meters with very good gain.
-No antenna tuner is used and switching bands is as easy as changing the band on the radio.
+For the PAL8010OCF, the impedance is very well behaved in a limited, easy to match range throughout the 1-54 MHz range and, in fact, that antenna also works very well on 6 meters with very good gain.
 Super convenient and quick – great for contest operation!

 40-10 m OCF antenna layout